 Start your day in Louisville with a little Kentucky tradition at Churchill Downs.
 Don’t head to the track just yet, but stop across the street at Wagner’s for some breakfast.
 This tiny restaurant has long been the start of the day for jockeys and other horse aficionados in the city.

 Next up drive to the East Market District, known around town as NuLu.
 This up and coming area is comprised of boutique shops, trendy restaurants, and art galleries.
 If you’re into shopping, take a walk up and down East Market Street.
-Joe Ley Antiques has been around for 35 years and boasts of fabulous finds.

 Head downtown to admire some of the city’s noteworthy buildings.
 The Humana Building, designed by Michael Graves, is known for its postmodern design.
 Make a stop at the Seelbach Hotel, built in the early 20th century in a Europe style, and known hangout for F. Scott Fitzgerald.

 If you aren’t sick of museums, stop by Louisville Slugger Museum and Factory.
 The tour is fast and fun, plus you get a free mini-Slugger to take home.

 No visit to Kentucky is complete without sampling some fine bourbon.
 If you don’t have time to make it out to the distilleries outside of the city, fear not.
 You can get still get a taste of the good stuff and learn how it’s made at the Evan Williams Experience downtown.

 Then make your way to Against the Grain Brewery located in Louisville Slugger Field.
 Known for their creativity, this is the microbrewery at the forefront of Louisville’s burgeoning craft beer scene.